USDA-FSA/fsa-design-system/components/topper/index.md

 ## Usage

 {% capture usage_do %}
-* An Application page is longer and requires.
+* When an Application page is longer and requires.
-* An Application requires a quick way to return to the top of the page.
+* When an Application requires a quick way to return to the top of the page.
 {% endcapture %}

 {% capture usage_dont %}
-* The Topper component as link to another page.
+* As link to another page.
-* The Topper component for anything other than returning the User to the top of the screen.
+* For anything other than returning the User to the top of the screen.
 {% endcapture %}

 {% include do-dont.html %}